Gustav Stresemann: Foreign minister 1923–1929

-In September 1926, as planned during the negotiations for the Locarno Treaties, Germany was admitted to the League of Nations as permanent member of the Executive Council.
+In September 1926, as planned during the negotiations for the Locarno Treaties, Germany was admitted to the League of Nations as a permanent member of the Executive Council.
 Stresemann was co-winner with Aristide Briand of the 1926 Nobel Peace Prize for their work on Locarno.
 Stresemann's success owed much to his friendly personal character and his willingness to be pragmatic.
 He was close personal friends with many influential foreigners, most notably Aristide Briand.

 Stresemann wrote to the ex-Crown Prince about how Germany could use its position in the League of Nations: "All the questions which to-day preoccupy the German people can be transformed into as many vexations for the Entente by a skilful orator before the League of Nations."
 Since League resolutions had to be unanimous, Germany could gain concessions from other countries on modifications of the Polish border or political union with Austria, as other countries needed its vote.
 Germany could act as "the spokesman of the whole German cultural community".

 Germany signed the Kellogg-Briand Pact in August 1928.
 It renounced the use of violence to resolve international conflicts.
 Although Stresemann did not propose the pact, Germany's adherence convinced many people that Weimar Germany was a Germany that could be reasoned with.
-This new insight was instrumental in the Young Plan of February 1929, which led to more reductions in German reparations payment.
+This new insight was instrumental in the Young Plan of February 1929, which led to more reductions in German reparations payments.

 Stresemann was not, however, in any sense pro-French.
 His main preoccupation was to free Germany from the burden of reparations payments to France, imposed by the Treaty of Versailles.
 His strategy for this was to forge close economic ties with the United States.
 The U.S. was Germany's main source of capital and raw materials, and one of Germany's largest export markets for manufactured goods.
 Germany's economic recovery was thus in the interests of the U.S., and gave the U.S. an incentive to help Germany resolve the reparations burden.
 The Dawes and Young Plans were the result of this strategy.
 New York bankers loaned large sums to Germany, which used the dollars to pay reparations to France and Britain, which in turn paid the war loans they owed to Washington.
-Stresemann also hoped to use the United States' new financial involvement in the German economy to incentivize the nation's financial and political institutions to support reform of reparations.
+Stresemann also hoped to use the United States' new financial involvement in the German economy to incentivise the nation's financial and political institutions to support reform of reparations.
 This paid off in 1928 when Federal Reserve Chairman Benjamin Strong supported the development of the Young Plan.
-Stresemann had a close relationship with Herbert Hoover, who was secretary of commerce in 1921–28 and president from 1929.
+Stresemann had a close relationship with Herbert Hoover, who was secretary of commerce in 1921–1928 and president from 1929.
 This strategy worked remarkably well until it was derailed by the Great Depression after Stresemann's death.